Satyanidhi Tirtha

 Satyanidhi Tirtha (c.1580 - c.1660) was a Hindu philosopher, scholar and saint.
 He served as the pontiff of Shri Uttaradi Math from 1638–1660.
 He was the 19th in succession from Madhvacharya.
 Satyanidhi Tirtha ruled the pontificate with a remarkable distinction.
 His life was a saga of supreme spiritual achievements.

 Life

-Most of the information about his life is derived from two hagiographies: one is Gurucarya, a hagiological work on the Pontiffs of the Uttaradi Math and the other one is Satyanidhivilasa by Sarkara Srinivasa.
-Born as Kaulagi Raghupathyacharya into Deshastha Madhva Brahmin family of scholars to Purushothamacharya and Satyadevi in Puntamba, Maharashtra.
+Most of the information about his life is derived from the biographical work Satyanidhivilasa by the Srinivasa, a disciple of Satyanidhi Tirtha.
+Born as Kaulagi Raghunathacharya into pious Deshastha Brahmin family of scholars to Purushothamacharya and Satyabai belonging to Mauna Bhargava Gotra in Puntamba, Maharashtra.
 He studied Vyakarana and Shastras under Kumbhari Vasudevacharya.
 He was ordained and was made the pontiff of Uttaradi Math in 1638.
 He served as pontiff of mutt for 21 years and 9 months.
-After his death in 1660, his mortal remains were enshrined in the mutt at Kurnool.
+After his death in 1660, his mortal remains were enshrined in the mutt at Nivrutti Sangama.
+In 1970s, during construction of Srisailam dam, his mortal remains were shifted to Kurnool by Shri Satyapramoda Tirtha.
 He was succeeded by Satyanatha Tirtha.